CromwellCMS/Cromwell/website/docs/development/theme-development.md

 # Theme development

 Cromwell CMS follows principles of headless CMS where API server runs separately from its frontend server.
 So basically you can create any type of frontend and host it wherever you like.
 But in this scenario you need to manage and deploy this frontend by yourself.
-To simply the workflow Cromwell CMS provides another option - build Themes that are managed and work with the CMS core.
-CMS users can easily install Themes from official market right in their Admin panel GUI, make active, delete them, change layout in the Theme Editor as long as Themes follow guidelines we are going to show.
+To simply the workflow Cromwell CMS has its theming engine.
+Users can easily install Themes from the official market right in their Admin panel GUI, make active, delete them, change layout in the Theme Editor as long as Themes follow guidelines we are going to show.

 Cromwell CMS Theme is a Next.js app.
 Theme development is basically Next.js development.
 If you are not familiar with Next.js, [you should definitely start with it first](https://nextjs.org/docs/getting-started).